-Services for masters, doctoral and post-doctoral students and staff are covered in the Guide to ICT services at UCT, located under the publications section of the ICTS website.
+Services for masters, doctoral and post-doctoral students and staff are covered in the Guide to ICT services at UCT, located under the publications section of the ICTS website: www.icts.uct.ac.za.

 Scheduled maintenance slots

 Maintenance slots are scheduled each month to allow ICTS to proactively maintain the ICT infrastructure.
 The maintenance slot normally takes place on the third Sunday of every month from 09:00 - 17h00.